voceconnect/select-posts-widget/README.md

 ```

-#### Example of using a custom template from within your theme for an individual widget PHP 5.3+ which allows anonymous functions
+#### Example of using a custom template from within your theme for an individual widget (assuming PHP 5.3+ which allows anonymous functions)

 ```php
 <?php